mariomc/inkbundler/README.md

 1. Visit [the GH page](http://mariomc.github.io/inkbundler/#/ "OSM Sauce")

-If you're 133 and want to modify this tool, take this
+If you're 1337 and want to modify this tool, take this:

 Steps to contribue:
 -------------------